-Maréchal des Logis Christian TASTET and Lieutenant Armand TASTET
+Maréchal des Logis Christian TASTET and his brother Lieutenant Armand TASTET

 Lieutenant Armand Tastet with his 2 sloughis – Algeria war 1959

 Sherperd dogs serving in the army – France 2013